& OTHER STUFF

 Pay careful attention to the information listed below.
 The answers to our Frequently Asked Questions will definitely give you a better understanding of what to expect at the Summer Gravity Camps.
 If you have any questions after looking through the info, please send us an email.

-How do you pick the groups that people ride in?
+Q: How do you pick the groups that people ride in?

 We pick the groups based on ability level and if you want to ride with your friends.
-We want to make sure the groups are all at a similar ability level so no one is pushed beyond there comfort zone.
+We want to make sure the groups are all at a similar ability level so no one is pushed beyond their comfort zone.

-Can we ride after the scheduled hours of camp?
+Q: Can we ride after the scheduled hours of camp?

-Can we go the front of the lift-line if the lines are long to board the chair lift?
+Q: Can we go the front of the lift-line if the lines are long to board the chair lift?

-What do I do if I run out of money?
+Q: What do I do if I run out of money?

 SGC has no cash on hand but there is a Western Union just a few min walk from our hotel and you can have money sent there.

-What is your cancellation policy?
+Q: What is your cancellation policy?